-Cockapoos tend to be a more compact size.
-They are short and compact in comparison to Goldendoodles.
+Cockapoos tend to be a more compact size in comparison to Goldendoodles.
 They tend to have a more petite build that is slim and not as tall.

 The coats can vary for both breeds, but you can typically expect a slightly long coat that has curl and waves.
-The curls won’t be as tight as the Poodle but are rather the perfect blend of the coat from the poodle and the coordinating long-haired parent.
+The curls won’t be as tight as the Poodle’s but are rather the perfect blend of the coat from the Poodle and the long-haired parent.

 Both dogs are considered hypoallergenic.
 While they do shed some, their shedding is slim to none.
 Cockapoos have been said to not shed at all, but Goldendoodles may shed slightly.
 Either way, the dogs are hypoallergenic and even the Goldendoodles that shed, do so very lightly.

 The long, curly coats seem like they might require a lot of grooming for both breeds, but it’s not overwhelming.
 Goldendoodles typically do require more frequent grooming than Cockapoos since they have more hair.